Updated: Oct 15, 2022

 There are still places.
 It's not too late to take a massive leap of faith and choose transformation, choose life.

-All the information is on my site, but please message me if you want to chat about this life-changing opportunity.
+All the information is on the Immortelle site, but please message me if you want to chat about this life-changing opportunity.